HaxeFoundation/HaxeManual/md/manual/type-system-type-parameters.md

 Structure  | instantiation  |

 With function type parameters being bound upon invocation, such a type parameter (if unconstrained) accepts any type.
-However, only one type per invocation is accepted, which can be utilized if a function has multiple arguments:
+However, only one type per invocation is accepted.
+This can be utilized if a function has multiple arguments:

 ```haxe
 class FunctionTypeParameter {